OHIO GENEALOGY EXPRESS

 NATURAL FEATURES

 At the date of the advent of the early settlers, Sharon township, Franklin county, like nearly all portions of Ohio, was covered by a dense forest, consisting here of oak, elm, beech, maple, ash, walnut, and other varieties of timber.
 When these were removed, by the gradual process of clearing and burning, a rich soil was revealed, especially in the valleys of the Olentangy, and the numerous runs which help to form that stream.
 The entire surface of the township is naturally well drained, the land being of a sufficiently rolling nature to effect this without the use of any great artificial drainage.
 The Olentangy river runs from north to south through the township, a number of small runs emptying into it on either side.
 The eastern part of the township is drained by a number of small runs that empty into it on either side.
-The eastern part of the township is drained by a number of small runs that empty into Alum creek, in Blendon townshp.
+The eastern part of the township is drained by a number of small runs that empty into Alum creek, in Blendon township.

 ORIGINAL OWNERS.

-Sharon township, or at least the western part of it, was originally owned by General Jonathan Dayton of Elizabethtown, New Jersey, and Doctor Jonas Stanberry, of New York ity.
+Sharon township, or at least the western part of it, was originally owned by General Jonathan Dayton of Elizabethtown, New Jersey, and Doctor Jonas Stanberry, of New York city.
 It is included in the military lands, appropriated by congress in 1796, to satisfy the claims against the government of the United States, held by officers and soldiers who served in the Revolutionary war.
 These lands were surveyed about 1798, into tracts of five miles square, which were divided into quarters, containing each four thousand acres.

 On the fourteenth day of December, 1802, a colony was formed in the States of Massachusetts and Connecticut, to purchase land and found homes in Ohio.
 Articles of agreement were made and signed by the owners of the land, comprising four sections (or quarters) situated upon and near the Whetstone (now Olentangy) river, in the military tract, as follows: "In the eighteenth range, first township and first section, second township, second and third sections, and third township, second section, containing sixteen thousand acres."
 The price agreed upon was one dollar and twenty-five cents per acre.